gdslab/asa_2022_workshop_nasa_for_ag/README.md

 * Participants need to create an account on EarthData (https://urs.earthdata.nasa.gov/users/new).
 * Participants need to have a Google account to access a sharable Google Colab notebook.

+### Location:
-### Locationa: Hyatt Regency Baltimore Inner Harbor Hotel (300 Light Street) in the Chesapeake AB room on the 3rd floor.
+Hyatt Regency Baltimore Inner Harbor Hotel (300 Light Street), Chesapeake AB room on the 3rd floor.

-### Agenda, Sunday, November 6
+### Agenda: Sunday, November 6

 | Time          | Title         | Speaker       |
 | ------------- | ------------- | ------------- |